Intel 8008: Instruction set

 Instructions are one to three bytes long.
 The instruction format is an opcode byte, followed by up to two bytes of operands.
-Operands can be an address, a constant, a register, or the memory pointed to by the HL register pair, referenced as M. The 8008 has the JMP (jump) instruction which replaces the program counter with a new memory address.
+Operands can be an address, a constant, a register, or the memory pointed to by the HL register pair, referenced as M. The 8008 has the JMP (jump) instruction that replaces the program counter with a new memory address.
 Additionally, the CAL (call) and RET (return) instructions provide seven levels of subroutine invocations.
 The RST (restart) instruction is a one byte shortcut to execute eight subroutines located in the first 64 instruction bytes.
 The subroutines are located at fixed addresses of 00h, 08h, 10h, ..., 38h.
 These are intended to be supplied to external hardware in order to invoke interrupt service routines, or they can be employed as fast calls.
 Direct copying may be made between any two registers or a register and memory.
 Eight math/logic functions are supported between the accumulator (A) and any register, memory, or immediate value.
 Results are always deposited to register A. Instructions operate on 8-bits only; there are no 16-bit operations.
 Increments and decrements are supported for most registers but, curiously, not A. Register A supports four rotate instructions.

 All instructions execute in 3 to 11 states.
 Each state requires two clocks.